-What is the Best Type of Flooring for Pet Owners?Written by: Will Stories
+What is the Best Type of Flooring for Pet Owners?

-Vinyl Tiles (LVT) Suitable for Pet Owners
+Is Luxury Vinyl Tiles (LVT) Suitable for Pet Owners?

-Engineered Wood Ideal for Pet Owners
+Is Engineered Wood flooring Suitable for Pet Owners?

 One of the best thing about engineered wood is the gorgeous variety of colours and textures that add warmth to your home.
-In fact, engineered wood is warm to the touch too so your pooch will love laying out.
-The only negative is that although engineered wood is moisture-resistant, it's not as scratch-proof as other flooring choices.
-The good news is that flooring professionals can easily sand scratches out of engineered wood to ensure a long life expectancy.
+It is also warm to the touch too, so your pooch will love spending their days lazing about the floor.
+There is also the ability to restore your engineered wood floor if the planks get a bit aged.
+This will bring the planks back to life and you can shoose a different shade of lacquer or oil if you fancy a change.
+The only negative is that although engineered wood is somewhat moisture-resistant, it's not as scratch-proof as other flooring choices.
+The good news, however, is that flooring professionals can easily sand scratches out of engineered wood to ensure a long-life expectancy.

-Carpet still reigns as champion for bedrooms, living rooms, conservatories and hallways.
+Carpet still reigns as champion for bedrooms, living rooms, and hallways.
 Although it can be a little harder to clean up spills and any messes that your dog makes, buying a low pile carpet is the best solution for warm, toasty toes for you and your pooch.

-Laminate Floors for Pet Owners
+Is Laminate Flooring Suitable for Pet Owners?

 Not only is laminate great at keeping its texture and colour, it's also super-effective at reducing and limiting noise.
 The only thing that your dog might not love is that it is smooth underfoot; this means a slicker texture which means your dog may go skidding when running for the door.

-Solid Wood Flooring for Pet Owners
+Is Solid Wood Flooring Suitable for Pet Owners?

 Solid wood is an exceptionally beautiful choice for your home.
 There's no doubt that real solid wood flooring looks exceptional once installed.
 However, the truth of the matter is that dog claws will savage solid wood flooring unless the material is an exceptionally hard wood like maple or merbau.